-What they need is, more agile, smaller, hyper focused teams working together to innovate and provide customer value.
+What they need is, more agile, smaller, hyper-focused teams working together to innovate and provide customer value.

 Microservices, show a strategy for decomposing a large project, based on the functions, into smaller, more manageable pieces.
 While a monolithic app is One Big Program with many responsibilities, Microservice based apps are composed of several small programs, each with a single responsibility

 Microservices are independently developed & deployable, small, modular services.
 Each component is developed separately, and the application is then simply the sum of its constituent components.
-Each service runs as a unique process and communicates with other components via a very lightweight methods like HTTP/Rest with Jason.
+Each service runs as a unique process and communicates with other components via a very lightweight method like HTTP/Rest with Jason.